 • poor communication or lack of appropriate work support systems

-The ANMF (Vic Branch), Psychological Hazards in Healthcare Conference, is a full day event held at the Carson Conference centre on Friday 14 August 2020.
+The ANMF (Vic Branch), Psychological Hazards in Healthcare Conference, is a full day event held at the Carson Conference on Friday 6 August 2021.

-The conference is aimed at all levels of nursing, midwifery, carers and other health professionals, the Psychological Hazards in Healthcare Conferences attracts seven hours CPD required for registration renewal.
+The conference is aimed at all levels of nursing, midwifery, carers and other health professionals, the Psychological Hazards in Healthcare Conferences attracts six hours CPD required for registration renewal.

 Don't miss out on the opportunity to come along and connect with other nurses, midwives and carers.
 Register now!

-Early Bird tickets sales end close of business Friday 17 July 2020.
+Early Bird ticket sales end close of business Friday 16 July 2021.

 The purpose of the conference is to explore these important issues from different approaches.
 While we will discuss prevention and strategies for dealing with these issues please note that individual grievances related to workplaces cannot be resolved at this conference.